 Split rail and 6' stockade fencing currently in use are not visible from NYS Route 343.
-Any visible fencing to be provided will be established on a phase-by-phase basis and will reflect the architectural style of the site.
+Any visible fencing to be provided will be established identified during Site Plan approval and will reflect the architectural style of the site.

 (J) Rural Siting Principles